Globalping: A Community-Driven, Open-Source Platform for Scalable, Real-Time Network Measurements: Background

 \section{Background}

-This paper will discuss some networking concepts, and we thought explaining them could benefit readers more.

-The Internet is a network of networks, and autonomous systems (AS) are the large networks that make up the Internet \cite{b11}.
-Every computer or device that connects to the Internet is in an AS \cite{b11}.
-A data packet crosses the Internet by hopping from AS to AS until it reaches the AS that contains its destination IP address \cite{b11}.
-Within that AS, routers send the packet to the destination IP address \cite{b11}.
-Typically, a single large organization operates each AS, such as an Internet service provider (ISP) \cite{b11}.
-Each AS is assigned an official number or autonomous system number (ASN) \cite{b11}.

-Another important component of the Internet is Content Delivery Networks (CDNs) that hold data, such as large videos, across a network of geographically distributed servers rather than keeping it on a central server\cite{b15}.
-Thus, if service A has a lot of users in City A, service A can place a server in City A to be closer to its users, providing faster and more reliable service \cite{b15}.
-Originating around the 1990s, CDNs cache content across a network of distributed servers \cite{b15}.
-CDN is a similar concept to edge computing \cite{b15}.
-CDNs typically only store data, while edge networks can both store and process data \cite{b15}.
-A CDN is constructed of conventional servers alone, while edge networks can run on a variety of devices, from conventional servers to IoT sensors and smartphones. \cite{b15}.
-The concept for \SystemName{} is closer to edge computing rather than CDNs.
-However, a CDN, jsDelivr, powers \SystemName{}.

-Besides crucial network types such as CDNs and AS, one of the most essential communication protocols of the Internet is the Hypertext Transfer Protocol (HTTP) \cite{b14}.
-There are many applications of HTTP, but it is most famous for two-way conversation between web browsers (users) and web servers \cite{b14}.
-The most common HTTP operation is requesting a document from a Web server, which uses HTTP's GET method \cite{b16}.
-HTTP also has a HEAD method, which still requests a document from the web server, but the user only receives the response's header instead of the body \cite{b16}.
-HTTP's HEAD enables users to examine the response's header without having to wait for the body or waste any time or bandwidth processing it \cite{b16}.
-If the body is a large document, HEAD can help when users want to know whether the resource exists, when a user last modified a resource, or how big the resource is \cite{b16}.

-Communication protocols like HTTP have to use additional components, such as Domain Name Service (DNS), which translates human-readable domains, such as www.example.com, into IP addresses, which machines could use to connect \cite{b17}.

-After discussing the Internet's crucial components, we can now delve into debugging tools for networks.
-One of the essential network debugging tools is PING, which stands for Packet InterNet Groper \cite{b13}.
-Mike Muuss has written the PING program to check the reachability of another host \cite{b13}.
-PING uses two ICMP query messages: ICMP (ECHO request) and ICMP (ECHO reply) \cite{b13}.
-When a source makes an ICMP (ECHO (PING) request)) to another host, according to RFC 0792 guidelines, that host must reply with ICMP (ECHO (PING) reply)) after receiving the request from that source \cite{b13}.
+One of the essential network debugging tools is PING, which uses two ICMP query messages: ICMP (ECHO request) and ICMP (ECHO reply) \cite{b13}.
+When a source makes an ICMP (ECHO (PING) request) to another host, according to the RFC 0792 guidelines, that host must respond with an ICMP (ECHO (PING) reply) after receiving the request from that source \cite{b13}.

-Another vital network debugging tool is Traceroute, which is a networking operation that returns an IP address and hostname for each network-layer device, such as a router, along the path from a source to a destination in a network \cite{b12}.
-It is one of the most widely used network measurement tools \cite{b12}.
-Network operators and researchers rely on Traceroute to diagnose network problems and to infer properties of IP networks, such as the topology of the internet \cite{b12}.